-2025 Monthly Recap
+2025 Monthly Recaps

 (we are grateful to Joyce Beales who is now in her 7th year of writing ministry recaps!)